Support Lalouet, a wellness shop born out of a struggle

 - Share this campaign: The more people who participate, the more we can advance this cause.

-- Support the association: A portion of the funds will be donated to an association in France to support research and aid for fibromyalgia patients.
+- Support the charity: A portion of the funds will be donated to a charity in France to support research and aid for fibromyalgia patients.

 Thank you for your support and generosity in this fight against fibromyalgia!